»Get Paid to Read Emails

 Tel: +44 (0)1330 833463

-The opening times of Castle Fraser can be found at the National Trust for Scotland website at
+The opening times can be found at the National Trust for Scotland website at

-Do consider buying the quality guide book of Castle Fraser Aberdeenshire.
-It contains much of the history of Castle Fraser and some professional photos and images of the
+Do consider buying the quality guide book.
+It contains much of the history and some professional photos and images of the

-inside of Fraser Castle as well as some stunning pictures of the outside of Castle Fraser Scotland.
-The guide book also contains the family tree of the Frasers of Castle Fraser.
+inside as well as some stunning pictures of the outside.
+The guide book also contains the family tree.

-The Tearoom Castle of Fraser Aberdeenshire is open the same dates as the castle.
-Like most National trust for
+The Tearoom is open the same dates as the building.
+Like most National Trust for

 Scotland tearooms it is a set menu with